Bandwidth/bandwidth.github.io/numbers/callbacks/portoutValidation.md

 ## Allow Portout Response Parameters {#allow-portout}

-To validate the portout (IE positive validation of the port-out request).
-There is no additional information required.
+To validate the portout (IE positive validation of the port-out request), there is no additional information required.
+Reply with the `<Portable>true</Portable>` to approve the portout.

+* Failure to return a valid response will be considered an **approval of the port-out request**.
+* Failure to return any response will be considered an **approval of the port-out request.**

 {% extendmethod %}